ricmac/Cybercultural/src/posts/marc-andreessen-2004.md

 In a Wired interview in 2012, Andreessen said that at the time he started Ning, he was fascinated with Reed's Law.
 It’s a form of network effects, stating that a network becomes more valuable when people can easily form subgroups to collaborate.
 “For any group of size n, the number of subgroups that can be assembled is 2n,” said Andreessen.
 So the initial idea of Ning was to allow users to create “social apps” for groups.
 “Friendster hadn't worked, MySpace was just getting a little bit of traction, and Facebook was still at Harvard,” he explained.
 “What we knew worked were focused applications: Craigslist, eBay, Monster.
 So our idea was to bring social into these domains, in the form of apps that groups could run for themselves: their own job boards, their own selling marketplaces, and so on.”

 It was only later on that this idea of social apps for groups was turned into the larger idea of “building your own social network.”
 But first, Andreessen and Bianchini had to build the platform.

+*Read more about Marc Andreessen in 2004 in my article about [the first Web 2.0 Conference](/p/the-first-web-20-conference-2004/).*